Mosamorphing/WTF-React/13_Higher-Order Components/readme.md

 **Twitter**: [@WTFAcademy\_](https://twitter.com/WTFAcademy_) | Compiled by [@Mofasasi](https://twitter.com/mofasasi)

-A Higher-Order Component (HOC) is a function that takes a component and returns a new component with enhanced functionality.
-The function that takes a component, meaning the HOC itself is a function that accepts a component as an argument, making it look something like HigherOrderComponent(OtherComponent).
-But how does this work? and why do we need it?
+A Higher-Order Component (HOC) is a function that takes a component and returns a new component with added functionality.
+Essentially, the HOC function accepts a component and produces an enhanced version of it, like `HigherOrderComponent(OtherComponent)`.
+But how does it work, and why is it useful?

-Inside the Higher-Order Component, a new component is created.
-This new component can add props, state, and other normal component features to the WrappedComponent or "Lower-Order Component" (if you'd permit me to call the other component that name).

-For the most part, the purpose of the Higher-Order Component is to provide cross-cutting or simply put universal or general concerns such as authentication, data fetching, or state management without duplicating code across different components.
-For example, to have access to a dashboard, it is required that you are an authenticated user and this is done via a successful login.
-Considering that users can manually access the /dashboard page without logging in, you will see the importance of authorization.
-Now, to safeguard your dashboard page from being accessed by an unauthorized user, what do you do?
-You block such access.
+Inside the HOC, a new component is created that can inject additional props, state, and other component features into the "WrappedComponent" (or "Lower-Order Component").
+The primary purpose of an HOC is to handle cross-cutting concerns—such as authentication, data fetching, or state management—without duplicating code across various components.
+For example, to protect access to a dashboard, which requires user authentication, you can use an HOC to manage authorization.

-How do you do this without having to duplicate code?
-For instance, you have a dashboard page, a transactions page, a settings page and several other pages you want only authorized access to, you can then check in a useEffect on every page if the user has a token the moment they open the page.
-If they do, you allow them to proceed, else you send them back to login page.
-Now, this works but it is not efficient.
-This is a typical example of a use case for a higher-order component.
+Consider a scenario where users can access the `/dashboard` page without being logged in.
+To protect this page, you could check for a token in `useEffect` on each page.
+However, this approach leads to repetitive code.

-How does it work?
-Let's see in this example: we can have a component called AuthenticatedRoute in our application, which guards all protected routes.
+An HOC can simplify this process.
+For instance, you can create an `AuthenticatedRoute` component that guards all protected routes.

 ```javascript
 import { useNavigate } from "react-router-dom";